Peter M. Thomas: Career

-Thomas served as the President and Chief Operating Officer of Valley Bank of Nevada from 1982 to 1992.
+Thomas was the President and Chief Operating Officer of Valley Bank of Nevada from 1982 to 1992.
 After it was acquired by Bank of America, he served as President and Chief Operating Officer of the Nevada section of Bank of America from 1992 to 1995.
-He also served as the Senior Vice President of Global Sales at SPL WorldGroup.
-He served on the board of directors of the Los Angeles Branch of the Federal Reserve Bank of San Francisco from January 2003 to December 2008.
+He also was the Senior Vice President of Global Sales at SPL WorldGroup.
+He was on the board of directors of the Los Angeles Branch of the Federal Reserve Bank of San Francisco from January 2003 to December 2008.

-Thomas served on the board of directors of the Rio Suite Hotel and Casino from 1995 to 1999.
+Thomas was on the board of directors of the Rio Suite Hotel and Casino from 1995 to 1999.
 He was Chairman of the Las Vegas Metropolitan Police Department's Committee on Fiscal Affairs from 1994 through 2006.
 He also served on the Boards of the Las Vegas Convention and Visitors Authority, Nevada Commission on Economic Development, and Nevada Development Authority.
 He has also served on the Nevada Nuclear Projects Commission.

-Thomas has served as a Managing Partner at the Thomas & Mack Company since 1995.
-Additionally, he has served on the Board of Directors of Coast Casinos since 2002, the City National Bank since 2003, and the Boyd Gaming Corporation since 2004.
+Thomas has been a Managing Partner at Thomas & Mack Company since 1995.
+Additionally, he has been on the Board of Directors of Coast Casinos since 2002, the City National Bank since 2003, and the Boyd Gaming Corporation since 2004.

-Thomas serves on the board of trustees of the University of Nevada, Las Vegas Foundation.
+Thomas is on the board of trustees of the University of Nevada, Las Vegas Foundation.